microsoft/TypeScript-wiki/FAQ.md

 ### What do the labels on these issues mean?
 > What are all the labels people keep putting on my issues?

-* **Accepting PRs**: We are accepting pull requests to implement this feature or fix this bug.
+* **help wanted**: We are accepting pull requests to implement this feature or fix this bug.
 PRs must adhere to the rules specified in `CONTRIBUTING.md`
 * **Breaking Change**: Fixing this bug or implenting this feature will break code that someone could have plausibly written (i.e. we do not consider new errors in nonsense code like `undefined.throwSomething()` to be breaking changes)
 * **By Design**: This is an intentional behavior of TypeScript
 * **Canonical**: This issue contains a lengthy explanation of a common question or misconception